-- Completed (ID 1) indicates the participant completed the activity and submitted it.
+- Completed (ID 1) indicates the participant completed the session and submitted it.

-- Canceled (ID 2) indicates the participant did not want to complete the activity and explicitly canceled it.
+- Canceled (ID 2) indicates the participant did not want to complete the session and explicitly canceled it.

-- Expired (ID 3) indicates the activity was not responded to in time, so Ethica automatically closed the session and uploaded it to the server.
+- Expired (ID 3) indicates the session was not responded to in time, so Ethica automatically closed the session and uploaded it to the server.

 - Blocked (ID 4) indicates the session was blocked by another active session from the same activity and could not be prompted (more details below).